sjanahan/tech-rough-draft/00-driving-large-project.md

 our lead".
 The existing deployment solutions were either brittle, non-compliant for HIPAA, or highly manual to operate.

-Understanding that minimizing iteration loops are a major key to delivering software solutions quickly, a group of us proposed an entire HIPAA Cloud, a set of cloud-native infrastructure where as much HIPAA compliance was pushed down into the infrastructure so that application developers could focus on owning business
+Understanding that minimizing iteration loops is a major key to delivering software solutions quickly, a group of us proposed an entire HIPAA Cloud, a set of cloud-native infrastructure where as much HIPAA compliance was pushed down into the infrastructure so that application developers could focus on owning business